 past, selective breeding was employed to naturally create hybrids that

 possessed the desired trait of insect resistance) The second genetic

 modification is to make the plant more resistant to injury from a commonly

 used weed killer with the active ingredient, glyphosate.
 Unfortunately, this

-encourages farmers who plant these seeds to use this type of herbicide
+encourages some farmers who plant these seeds to use this type of

-The result is that plants that grow from genetically modified seeds expose
+The result is that plants grown from genetically modified seeds expose you

-you to excessive amounts of chemical herbicide, and to large amounts of
+to excessive amounts of chemical herbicide, to large amounts of natural

-effect of chemical weed killers is well documented.
+While the poisonous effect of chemical weed killers is well documented,

 In addition, some people feel that soy and soy based ingredients should